ohiju/vanillajs-momentum/README.md

 This is a project done by Vanilla JavaScript, cloning an app named Momentum.

 ## Goals
-- Only using Vanilla JS, cloning:
+- Only using Vanilla JS, cloning: <br>
 <img src="![momentum](https://user-images.githubusercontent.com/94172351/235044456-a33da295-7408-4a17-a5de-be2a9c55aa55.jpg)">

 - A clock and a greeting quote on the center